tdbe/tdbe.github.io/_posts/2017-01-26-ggj17-voice-of-god.markdown

 share: true
 ---

-It's called Voice of God and you shape the ground.
-And we won 3/5 awards in the ITU-Copenhagen site!
+It's called Voice of God, and the player shapes the ground.
+We won 3/5 awards in the ITU-Copenhagen site!

 ----